samdenty/github-icons/README.md

 Automatically adds project logos to your locally cloned GitHub repos.
 [Youtube Video](https://www.youtube.com/watch?v=jrO3qSEpAFU)

 This repository contains the source code for the git-icons CLI.
-[The app can be found over here](https://samddenty.gumroad.com/l/git-icons) and you can also [sponsor this project](https://github.com/sponsors/samdenty)
+You can also [sponsor this project](https://github.com/sponsors/samdenty)

 ## Running the CLI